Skip to main content

 SERVICECIDR=10.43.0.0/16

 The local host is now connected to the cluster and all IPs from the cluster and any registered Peers are fully routable.
+By default, kgctl will use the local host's hostname as the Peer name in the mesh; this can be overridden by providing an additional argument for the preferred name.
 When combined with the --clean-up false flag, the configuration produced by the command is persistent and will remain in effect even after the process is stopped.

 With the service CIDR of the cluster routable from the local host, Kubernetes DNS names can now be resolved by the cluster DNS provider.
 For example, the following snippet could be used to resolve the clusterIP of the Kubernetes API: